Chapter 9 · Bookmark this · Lookup page

 /compact [focus] | Keep the conversation, summarise history, free context.
 Optional focus narrows what to keep. |

-/resume | Pick up a previous conversation. |
+/resume | Pick up a previous conversation.
+Background sessions (started with --bg) now appear here too, marked with bg. |

 /rewind | Checkpoint menu — restore code, conversation, or both to an earlier state.
 Same as double-Esc. |